Improve your lyric writing by developing your songwriting skills, learning new techniques, and naturally building a songwriter’s tool kit.

 How can you develop creativity?

 There are lots of ways to encourage your creativity, but I think that interacting with other writers is a key component.
-Also pay attention to your own environment.
+Also, pay attention to your own environment.
 Make it a pleasant writing experience, so take some time to remove distractions.

 Observation and Objectivity

 Be aware of the world.
-Take notes of your ideas, things of interest.
+Take notes of your ideas, and things of interest.
 You need to be able to change your perspective and look at things from a different viewpoint.
 You need to be able to balance and be aware of your emotional reactions while retaining an objective approach.
-Improving your observation skills will also help you to spot problems within a lyric, or for that matter the bits that are really effective.
+Improving your observation skills will also help you to spot problems within a lyric or for that matter the bits that are really effective.